Excluded minors are almost fragile: Introduction

 \section{Introduction}

 One of the longstanding goals of matroid theory is to find excluded-minor characterisations of classes of representable matroids.
-Indeed, to some extent, progress in matroid theory can be measured by success in problems of this type.
-Results to date include Tutte's excluded-minor characterisation of binary and regular matroids \cite{oxley2011matroid}; Bixby's, and independently Seymour's, excluded-minor characterisation of ternary matroids \cite{oxley2011matroid}; Geelen, Gerards and Kapoor's excluded-minor characterisation of GF$(4)$-representable matroids \cite{Geelen2000excluded}; and Hall, Mayhew and Van Zwam's excluded-minor characterisation of the near-regular matroids, that is, the matroids representable over all fields with at least three elements \cite{hall2011excluded}.
-Recently Geelen, Gerards and Whittle announced a proof of Rota's Conjecture \cite{geelen2014solving}.
-However, their techniques are extremal and give no insight into how one might find the exact list of excluded minors for such classes.
-Extending the range of known exact excluded-minor theorems for basic classes of matroids remains a problem of genuine interest and, indeed, a significant challenge that tests the state of the art of techniques in matroid theory.
+Results to date include Tutte's excluded-minor characterisation of binary and regular matroids \cite{tutte1958homotopy}; Bixby's and, independently, Seymour's excluded-minor characterisation of ternary matroids \cite{bixby1979reid,seymour1979matroid}; Geelen, Gerards and Kapoor's excluded-minor characterisation of GF$(4)$-representable matroids \cite{Geelen2000excluded}; and Hall, Mayhew and van Zwam's excluded-minor characterisation of the near-regular matroids, that is, the matroids representable over all fields with at least three elements \cite{hall2011excluded}.

-At this stage we need to note that regular matroids and many other naturally arising classes of representable matroids such as near-regular, dyadic and $\sqrt[6]{1}$-matroids \cite{whittle1997matroids} can be described as classes of matroids representable over an algebraic structure called a {\em partial field}.
-Of course, a field is an example of a partial field, and classes of matroids representable over partial fields enjoy many of the properties that hold for matroids representable over fields.